 Antibiotic ointment or Vaseline is suggested to be applied to the glans with every diaper change after circumcision.
 This is required for at least a few months to try to protect the newly exposed meatus from diaper irritation.

-Hypospadias is a birth defect found in boys in which the urethral opening is not at the tip of the penis.
+Hypospadias is a birth defect found in boys in which the urethral opening is not at the tip of the penis, but can be anywhere on the undersurface of the penis to the scrotum.
 Although a genetic factor exists in the development of hypospadias, no single cause has been identified.
 Bending of the penis on erection may be associated with this and is known as chordee.
 The overall incidence of hypospadias is about 8.2 in every 1,000 male births.
 There is some family risk of hypospadias.
 When we see a boy with hypospadias there is a 15% chance of finding this in another family member such as a father or brother.
 There are different degrees of hypospadias, some minor and others more severe.
 In most children, the opening of the urethra is near the end of the penis.
-We name the types of hypospadias according to their anatomic location, but it is necessary to determine whether or not there is associated chordee.
-The degree of curvature is most important in determining the type of surgery needed and if the surgery can be completed in one operation.
+We name the types of hypospadias according to their anatomic location, which may be near the tip of glans penis or near the anal opening (perineal).
+And it is necessary to determine whether or not there is associated chordee and this will determine the type of surgery needed and if the surgery can be completed in one stage or two stages.

 Some children may have chordee without hypospadias.
 The urethral opening in these patients is in the normal location.